 When the project becomes relatively large, the commit log and history of the repository becomes messy.
 So, we use rebasing.
 Rebasing will take a set of commits, copy them and store them outside your repository.
 That helps us maintain a linear sequence of commits in our repository.

-Now let us take the same example of master and feature branch.
+Now in this Git Tutorial, , let us take the same example of master and feature branch.
 Here, we will rebase master branch.
 And see what happens.

 Note: In rebasing the base of feature branch gets changed and the last commit of the master branch becomes the new base of the feature branch.